AI Reasoning Models Compared May 2026: o3 vs Claude Extended Thinking vs Gemini Deep Think vs DeepSeek-R1

 Best for: Highest-stakes questions where every percentage point matters

-o3 is the most consistent across our benchmark categories.
-It does not lead any single category by a wide margin, but it is at the top or near the top in every category.
+o3 is the most consistent across problem categories.
+It does not lead any single category by a wide margin, but the published record puts it at the top or near the top in every category.
 For workloads where the cost of a wrong answer is high — legal analysis, medical second opinions, financial reasoning — o3's consistency is the value.

-- Highest aggregate accuracy: 91% across our benchmark
+- Highest aggregate accuracy: Leads the published benchmark record overall

 - Most consistent: Top or near-top in every category